hridizaroy/smallWorld/README.md

 Home page - index.php

 The app uses the Google Maps API.
-Kindly enter your own api key in the home.php page
+Kindly enter your own api key in the home.php and searchQ.php page